RECENT NEWS & ANNOUNCEMENTS

 In early February Tom traveled to Stamford CT to speak at the

+Frank Reilly symposium put on by the Connecticut Society of Portrait Artists.
+The event was moderated by John Howard Sanden.
 While there he also judged the CSOPA "Faces of Winter" Portrait exhibit along with noted artist and popular teacher Frank Covino. |

 CSOPA gave Everett Raymond Kinstler a Lifetime Achievement